Lagoped opts for regenerated nylon

 |

 In the textile industry, sustainability has become a major concern for both consumers and brands.
-Faced with growing environmental challenges, the commitment to eco-responsible production has become a priority.
-Lagoped, concerned about the impact of its activities on the planet, has teamed up with ECONYL® to offer a more sustainable alternative to conventional nylon .
+Faced with growing environmental challenges, commitment to eco-responsible production has become a priority.
+Lagoped, mindful of the impact of its activities on the planet, has partnered with ECONYL® to offer a more sustainable alternative to conventional nylon.

 What is polyamide or nylon?